yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 9. Jest
 <br/><br/>

-10. Explain The Difference Between Class Components And Function Components.
+10. Explain The Difference Between Class Components And Function Components (Stateless Component).
 <br/><br/>

 11. When Should We Bind The Function?